dotlambda/metro-hd/website/content/pages/about-us.md

     - BSc Mathematics
     - 6th semester

-We were supervised by Simon Kohlhepp.
+Our tutor was Simon Kohlhepp and we were supervised by Thomas Kloepfer.